Our mission is to see people refreshed in Christ and empowered by the Spirit to draw others into God’s Kingdom. (John 7:37-39; Psalm 92:12-15)

 In 1945, the church got its first resident pastor and he stayed until Art Robbins took the post in 1949.
 The retired Army veteran and recent graduate of the Bible Institute of Los Angeles (now Biola University) was no fly-by-night preacher.
 Over the course of 52 years, he established the San Diego Bible College & Seminary, hosted two Christian schools, and erected the current sanctuary in 1969.
 When enduring Pastor Art was on his deathbed in 2001, he was still giving instructions to his deacons.
 That’s no hyperbole!

 By this time, the Swedes had given up raising dairy cattle and growing orange trees and had moved elsewhere.
 The congregation had dwindled to a couple of dozen stalwarts.
-That is when one of Otay Baptist’s own met Joe Lim, a first-generation Filipino-American at a Gideons meeting.
+That is when one of Otay Baptist’s own, John Lightbody, met Joe Lim, a first-generation Filipino-American at a Gideons meeting.
 “Uncle Joe” found out that Otay Baptist was needing people.
-He told them that his church, Fil-Am Christian Fellowship (FACF), was a lot of people needing a place to call home.
+He told them that his church, Fil-Am Christian Fellowship (FACF), had a lot of people needing a place to call home.
 A year later, in 2006, a marriage of churches took place.